Olivia Williams: Personal life

-Williams had a seven-year relationship and then engagement to the actor Jonathan Cake which ended two weeks before their planned wedding.
+She had a seven-year relationship and then engagement to the actor Jonathan Cake which ended two weeks before their planned wedding.
 In 2003, she married the actor and playwright Rhashan Stone, with whom she has two daughters.

 After filming The Postman, she spent time in Bolivia studying spectacled bears in the rainforest.

 Williams was diagnosed with VIPoma in 2018 and, after treatment, became an ambassador for Pancreatic Cancer UK.